SumoLogic/sumologic-documentation/blog-service/2023-06-29-manage-account.md

     image_url: /img/release-notes/rss-orange.png
 ---

 We've enhanced our [**Account** page](/docs/manage/manage-subscription/cloud-flex-credits-accounts/#viewing-the-account-information) to make it easier for you to understand how your credits are being allocated.
 With **Details of Credit Usage**, you can separate out your ingest, storage, and scan credit burn rates as **Promotional Credits** covers any promotional credits you are using with the account.
 You can also filter your view by day, week, and month, or view by time period.
-And you can download these reports as a PDF.
+And you can download these reports as a CSV.